hongjiang29/Mobile-dev/test_project/README.md

 Both Extensions tasks have been completed!

 Accessibility features: Tried my best with the colour scheme.
 Inserted a text to speech functionality.
 Added a decent amount of accessibility tags

+Validation is done throughout, in the edit and add reviews section

+Phew!
+Good Luck me!